-Couples will live and serve together in a common site that might be in either a larger community or in a village where one would focus work in a neighboring village.
+Couples will live together in the same community.
+They might both work in the same larger community or one person might work in the village where they live while the other works in a neighboring village.

 In the past, this arrangement has worked well especially when the going gets tough.
-Most couples serve in different sectors.
-They motivate each other and supplement each other’s work at their respective communities and have been model PCVs.
+They motivate each other and supplement each other’s work at their respective communities and have been model Volunteers.

 Medical Considerations in The Gambia

 - The Gambia may not be able to support Volunteers with the following medical conditions: asthma, including mild or childhood; cardiology; dermatology; gastroenterology; some types of gynecologic support; insulin-dependent diabetes; mammography; requiring a psychiatrist for psychotropic medications support; seizure disorder; ongoing counseling.